WoodyLeone/lokal/LokalRN/README.md

-# 🚀 Lokal - React Native App
+# 🛍️ Lokal - Shoppable Video Platform

-A modern React Native application for product matching and video analysis, powered by Railway PostgreSQL.
+A modern React Native application for creating and discovering shoppable videos, powered by Railway PostgreSQL and AI object detection.

+## 🎯 Vision

+**Lokal** is a shoppable video platform where:
+- **Content Creators** upload videos and track items to make them shoppable
+- **AI Technology** automatically detects objects and suggests products
+- **Viewers** interact with videos by clicking on tracked items to shop
+- **Seamless Shopping** - direct purchase from video content

 ## 🏗️ Architecture